 - AWS ‘ global infrastructure includes 64 availability zones spread across 21 regions around the world!

-- AWS is renowned for constantly adding new features to its list.
-New AWS features and services have increased by 40% with 722 new features and services added in a single year!
+- AWS is renowned for continually adding new features to its list.
+New AWS features and services have increased by 40% with 722 new features and functions combined in a single year!

-- The rapid decrease in prices: AWS has decreased the prices of its services at least as many as 60 times since its launch!
+- The rapid decrease in prices: AWS has decreased the costs of its services at least as many as 60 times since its launch!